intjelic/python-sfml/doc/sphinx/source/graphics.rst

+.. class:: IntRect(int left=0, int top=0, int width=0, int height=0)

+   You don't have to use this class; everywhere you can pass a :class:`IntRect`, you should be able to pass a tuple as well.
+However, it can be more practical to use it, as it provides useful methods and is mutable.

+   .. attribute:: left
+   .. attribute:: top
+   .. attribute:: width
+   .. attribute:: height

+   .. method:: contains(int x, int y)
+   .. method:: intersects(IntRect rect[, IntRect intersection])

+.. class:: FloatRect(float left=0, float top=0, float width=0, float height=0)

+   You don't have to use this class; everywhere you can pass a :class:`FloatRect`, you should be able to pass a tuple as well.
+However, it can be more practical to use it, as it provides useful methods and is mutable.

+   .. attribute:: left
+   .. attribute:: top
+   .. attribute:: width
+   .. attribute:: height

+   .. method:: contains(int x, int y)
+   .. method:: intersects(FloatRect rect[, FloatRect intersection])

 .. class:: Matrix3(float a00, float a01, float a02,\
                    float a10, float a11, float a12,\
                    float a20, float a21, float a22)